w3f/General-Grants-Program/grants/speculative/IOV.md

 Here is a reminder of the main criteria of our grants:
 * We are focusing on making Polkadot/Substrate chains more accessible.
+* Timeframe: around 4 months for 1 dev, with several milestones
 * Total grant EUR 60k.
-* Timeframe: around 4 months for 1 dev, with several milestones
+The cost includes PM and other people involved, not only the dev.
+I just meant that the development time is for 1 dev.
 * Open source license Apache 2.0

 ##Milestone 1 — Connecting to Polkadot/Substrate chain — 1 month — EUR 15,000
 * We will create a Substrate module that will connect to Polkadot chains to get data in the generic way.